nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 ---
 type: recipe
 directory: getting-started
-title: Matching Accuracy
+title: Matching Platform
-page_title: How accurate is Branch fingerprint matching?
+page_title: How to get the most out of Branch deep linking
 description: How does Branch matching work?
 Learn about mechanisms we use to pass data through to the app and attribute app sessions back to the source.
 keywords: Contextual Deep Linking, Deep links, Deeplinks, Deep Linking, Deeplinking, Deferred Deep Linking, Deferred Deeplinking, Google App Indexing, Google App Invites, Apple Universal Links, Apple Spotlight Search, Facebook App Links, AppLinks, Deepviews, Deep views, matching, fingerprint, accuracy, direct deep linking
 hide_platform_selector: true
 hide_section_selector: true
 sections:
+- overview
 - guide
-contents: list
 ---

+{% if page.overview %}

 There are several mechanisms Branch uses to pass data through to the app and attribute app sessions back to the source.
 We always use the method with the highest match confidence rate.